Building a Standard Automated Reach Schedule

-The following tutorial will provide instructions on how to populate an on-call schedule for a Standard Reach.
-With a reach, we will disconnect the caller and then begin to dial out to your on-call staff list.
+The following tutorial will provide instructions on how to populate an on-call schedule for a Standard Automated Reach.
+With a reach, we will disconnect the caller and then our system will begin to reach out to your on-call staff list.

 During programming, your staff list and schedule may have been added.
 But if you haven't already added your schedule, please see our tutorials for Adding your Staff Members and Adding an On Call Schedule.
-You'll need to complete these steps before you can populate your schedule.
+You will also need to configure a Reach Message before you can create a Reach schedule.

 In this tutorial, you'll learn how to:

 After your staff members and schedule type have been added, click the yellow Schedule button to the right of the Expiring column to build out your dates.

 At the top of the next screen, you'll see the Schedule expires status, you'll see the Start / Stop Time (Schedule runs from), the Timezone, and the schedule Type that you selected during setup.
 Just below the grey bar, you'll see Set the schedule for followed by the name of the schedule you are editing.

 Selecting Dates to Schedule

 Under the schedule name, you will enter the active dates that you'll be building out.